DrudgeDance/Obs.Notes-BarStudy/Test Test 1 2.md

 ---
 START
 Basic
-Front: This is a tasdest testtesttesttesttest.testtest
+Front: This is a tasdest testtestasdfasfastesttesttest.testtest
 Back: wwogooasdfoo
 END
 %%